-This course is a continuation of calculus-based college physics.
-The course is taught as three courses (PHYS 211A, 211B, and 211C) that include lecture and lab.
-All three must be successfully completed to transfer as a semester-length course.
-Topics include waves, sound, and electricity.
-NOTE: The co-requisite MATH 2411 may be taken prior to or concurrently with PHYS 211A/B.
+This course is a continuation of the calculus-based college physics sequence.
+The course is taught as three courses (PHYS 211A, 211B, and 211C), all of which must be successfully completed to transfer as a semester-length course.
+Topics for this portion of the course include waves, sound, and electricity.
+Beginning 14/FA, students registering for this course must also register for PHYS 211AL which is the laboratory component of the course.
+NOTE: The corequisite MATH 2411 may be taken prior to or concurrently with PHYS 211A/B.

-PHYS 211B - General Physics IIB 2.0 - 1.5 - 2.5
+PHYS 211B - General Physics IIB

-Prerequisite: (2) College-level reading, writing, and math proficiency; and PHYS 211A
+Prerequisite: (2) PHYS 211A; and college-level reading, writing, and math

-This course is a continuation of calculus-based college physics.
-The course is taught as three courses (PHYS 211A, 211B, and 211C) that include lecture and lab.
-All three must be successfully completed to transfer as a semester-length course.
-Topics include electricity and magnetism.
+This course is a continuation of the calculus-based college physics sequence.
+The course is taught as three courses (PHYS 211A, 211B, and 211C), all of which must be successfully completed to transfer as a semester-length course.
+Topics for this portion of the course include electricity and magnetism.
+Beginning 14/FA, students registering for this course must also register for PHYS 211BL which is the laboratory component of the course.

-PHYS 211C - General Physics IIC 2.0 - 1.5 - 2.5
+PHYS 211C - General Physics IIC

-Prerequisite: (2) College-level reading, writing, and math proficiency; and PHYS 211B
+Prerequisite: (2) PHYS 211B; and college-level reading, writing, and math

-This course is a continuation of calculus-based college physics.
-The course is taught as three courses (PHYS 211A, 211B, and 211C) that include lecture and lab.
-All three must be successfully completed to transfer as a semester-length course.
-Topics include light, optics, and select topics from modern physics.
+This course is a continuation of the calculus-based college physics sequence.
+The course is taught as three courses (PHYS 211A, 211B, and 211C), all of which must be successfully completed to transfer as a semester-length course.
+Topics for this portion of the course include light, optics, and selected topics from modern physics.
+Beginning 14/FA, students registering for this course must also register for PHYS 211CL which is the laboratory component of the course.